charlievogt/BadgeHub/README.md

 </p></details>

-Setting up your Raspberry Pi as a name tag kiosk
+Setting up your Raspberry Pi as a red tag kiosk
 -------------------------------------------------
 Setting up your Raspberry Pi as a name tag kiosk involves two steps: